Neeraj-Parekh/focusflow-app/README.md

 - ☕ Short and long breaks
 - 🔊 Ambient sounds (rain, cafe, forest, fire, white noise)
 - 📊 Cycle tracking
 - 📱 Works offline (PWA capabilities)
 - 📲 Can be installed on Android devices from the browser
-- 🚀 No app store required
+- 🚀 No app store or custom domain required

 ## Live Version